oneapi-src/oneDNN/tests/benchdnn/doc/knobs_attr.md

 with kernel size of 3, strides of 1 and 2 correspondently and paddings of 1.
 These kinds are applicable only for convolution operation with kernel size of 1 as of now.
 They support optional argument `DST_DT`, which defines destination tensor data type.
-Refer to the common glossary in README.md for data type details.
-Optional argument `OUTPUTSCALE` defines the semantics of output scale as for `--attr-oscale` with same syntax.
+Refer to [data types](knobs_dt.md) for details.
+Optional argument `OUTPUTSCALE` defines the semantics of output scale as for `--attr-oscale` with the same syntax.
 It requires `DST_DT` to be specified.

 Operations may be called in any order, e.g. apply `SUM` at first and then apply `ELTWISE`, or vice versa - apply `ELTWISE` and then `SUM` it with destination.